go-pkgz/routegroup/README.md

 ```
 **Creating a Nested Route Group**

-For routes under a specific path prefix:
+For routes under a specific path prefix `Mount` method can be used to create a nested group:

 ```go
     apiGroup := routegroup.Mount(mux, "/api")
     apiGroup.Use(loggingMiddleware, corsMiddleware)
     apiGroup.Handle("/v1", apiV1Handler)
     apiGroup.Handle("/v2", apiV2Handler)

 ```

 **Complete Example**